jmiln/SWGoHBot/CONTRIBUTING.md

 - https://github.com/swgoh-utils/swgoh-ae2

 ## Starting the bot
+Before starting the bot itself, you currently need to run the event service
+- This is used to schedule and tell the bot to send any events created by the ./slash/events.js command
+- Run with: `node services/eventServe.js`

 To start the bot, in the command prompt, run the following command:
 `node swgohbotShard.js`
 > If at any point it says "cannot find module X" just run `npm install X` and try again.

-If you are using PM2 to keep the bot running, run it like this:
+If you are using PM2 to keep the bot running, you can run it like this:
-`pm2 start swgohBotShard.js`
+`pm2 start services/eventServe.js swgohBotShard.js`

 # Contributing to the website (swgohbot.com)